turingschool/backend-curriculum-site/module4/lessons/writing_a_wrapper_gem.markdown

 * Get the server running locally on port 3000
 * Visit the "endpoints" to display an individual tweet and an individual poster in your broswer
 * Read the README for the Faraday gem
-* Load Pry, require Faraday, and use it to make the same two requests to your local server
+* Load your console, require Faraday, and use it to make the same two requests to your local server

 If you complete those tasks: